openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Implementations of this specification MUST have security mechanisms in place to prevent inadvertent requests against this internal interface.
 Implementation options to fulfill this requirement include:

-* Authentication between the different parts
+* Authentication between the different parts within the Verifier
-* The Verifier may include the hash of a cryptographically random number in the request and require the component requesting the Authorization Request data to provide the cryptographically random number.
+* The Verifier may use a cryptographically random number in the request and require the component requesting the Authorization Request data to provide a matching a related cryptographically random number (see `transaction-id` and `request-id` in (#implementation_considerations_direct_post)).

 ## Fetching Presentation Definitions by Reference